MonkeFon/Ideenmanagement-Plattform/README.md

 Two ways to give every teammate the same starting dataset:

-- **Migrations + auto-embed (default, version-controlled).** Just clone → migrate → run, as above. `V1..V13` recreate the schema + curated German content; the bootstrapper fills in vectors.
+- **Migrations + auto-embed (default, version-controlled).** Just clone → migrate → run, as above.
+The migrations recreate the schema + curated German content; the bootstrapper fills in vectors.
 No binary blobs in git, model-agnostic.
 - **Snapshot restore (fast, no Ollama needed).** `scripts/seed-snapshot.sh` dumps the live DB — **including the embedding vectors** — to `scripts/seeds/seed.sql`; `scripts/seed-restore.sh` loads it into a fresh DB.
 Restores a fully working semantic-search/graph demo in seconds even without an embedding model, at the cost of baking in volatile data (votes, timestamps) and tying the vectors to the model that produced them.

 ### 9. (Dev) God-mode data console